oreanroy/learn_modules/kubernetes/README.md

 	containerized workloads.
 	Kubernetes is written in Go

+## Kubernetes cluster Components

+### Kubernetes Proxy
+	kubernetes proxy routes network traffic to loas-balanced servie in cluster.
+	To do the job proxy must be preset on ever node in cluster

+### Kubernetes DNS
+	kubernetes runs a DNS server which provides naming and discovery for the services that are defined in the cluster.
+This server also runs a replicated service on the cluster.
+Depending on the size of the cluster there might be mutiple DNS servers running.

+	$ kubectl get deployments --namespace=kube-system kube-dns

+	For this there is a kubernetes service running which performs the load balancing for the DNS server.

+	$ kubectl get services --namespace=kube-system kube-dns

+### Kubernetes UI
+	The final componet is a GUI service running.
+There is a single replicla managed by kubernetes depolyment fro reliability and upgrades.

+	$ kubectl get deplyments --namespace=kube-system kubernetes-dashboard

+	This shows the running dashbaord server

+	$ kubectl get services --namesapce=kube-system kubernetes-dashboard

+	To acess the UI launch kubectl proxy

+	$ kubectl proxy

+	Now you cam acess the dashboard at http://localhost:8001/ui

 ## Canary Deploments

 	During the old mining times in britain the miners used to put caged canaries in